vedant1811/playstore-crawler/README.md

 ruby main.rb
 ```

-This will append data apps to a file called `apps.csv`
+This will append data apps to a file called `apps.csv`.
+A sample of the file is in this respository.

+The program keeps running for a long time as it tries to crawl the entire playstore.

+Stop the program by the `Interrupt` signal.
+Hit `ctrl + C` or `cmd + C`

 ## Notes

  * The `apps.csv` file is always appended.
-Be sure to delete the file before running the app again.
+Be sure to (backup and) delete the file before running the app again.

  * The program tries to not have duplicate data fetched (or appended to the file).
 However, in some rare circumstances,
  duplicate rows may be present.
 This is done in the interest of speed and not to miss out on any data.